gnaixanna/fasttrig/README.md

 Accuracy: Error < 0.001

-By testing 10^9 data points, the efficiency is 200% of np.sin
+By testing 10^9 data points(With numba), the efficiency is 200% of np.sin

 If Numba is available fasttrig will use it.
 (Ensure the version is compatible with numba)